 Shorter Session Lengths

 Sessions are a measure of visits, not visitors.
-So the metric is always higher than total unique visitors because each visitor can have more than more session.
+So the metric is always higher than total unique visitors because each visitor can have more than one session.
 Lower sessions mean visitors are returning to your store fewer times.
 There are many reasons for this—seasonal trends, shifts in organic rankings—but a major cause is slow site speeds.

-An Akamai report showed that a 2-second delay in page load speeds correlates to a 51% decrease in session length.
+An Akamai report showed that a two-second delay in page load speeds correlates to a 51% decrease in session length.
 Fewer return visits mean fewer opportunities to expose visitors to your brand or products—oh, and fewer conversions.